FarronF/limerick-council-meetings/meetings/2017/09/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th July 2017.md

 • The extent of investment needed in higher education as outlined in the Cassells Report.

-• The case for increased investment in higher education.--- 13
+• The case for increased investment in higher education.
+---
+13

 • Details of the Higher Education Service in Germany as an international exemplar.